sersonSerson/Projects/Regression/HousePrice/README.md

 # 5. This was a Kaggle competition.
-The main target is to improve accuracy.
+The main target is to decrease error.
 Some decisions can seem to be a little complex or useless, but it still gave score improvement.

 # 6. Structure: